cmharlow/c4lMDCpres/breakout_workflows/pythonflaskmarkedupexample.md

 ### File structure:
 	* .gitignore
 	* LICENSE
-	* README.md <= please include documentation, use cases, links to other examples!
+	* README.md <= please include this with documentation, use cases, links to other examples!
-	* reconcile.py <= meat of the reconciliation work, shown below with comments
+	* reconcile.py <= heart of the reconciliation work, shown below with comments
 	* requirements.txt <= tells the local environment what is needed for this particular recon service API to work
 	* text.py <= used in reconcile.py for data normalization before querying external data source